Two pill blister packs that illustrate the differences between Plan B and Ella

 Difference #3 - Plan B Pills have a weight limit

-Plan B pills are most effective for patients under 155 pounds.
-Ella may be a better choice for those over 155lbs.
-If Plan B is the only emergency contraceptive you have access to and you are over 155lbs, it can still be effective and it’s certainly better than skipping emergency contraception altogether.
+Plan B may be less effective in women who are over 165 lbs, are overweight (body mass index [BMI] 25–29.9 kg/m2) or obese (BMI of 30 kg/m2 or greater).
+Ella may be a better choice for those over 165 lbs, but under 195 lbs.
+If Plan B is the only emergency contraceptive you have access to and you are over 165 lbs, it can still be effective and it’s certainly better than skipping emergency contraception altogether.
 If possible, ask a healthcare provider about your specific situation and follow their guidance.

 Even though Plan B pills and Ella pills should be easily accessible, there may be concerns about purchasing them, and having them when needed.
-That is where wisp can help.
-We’ll connect you with a doctor online to prescribe what you need and answer any questions you have.
-You can also purchase Plan B before you need it so you have it in your medicine cabinet for life’s emergencies.
+That is where Wisp can help.
+We’ll connect you with a medical provider online to prescribe what you need and answer any questions you have.
+You can also purchase generic Levonorgestrel (Plan B) before you need it so you have it in your medicine cabinet for life’s emergencies.